All Episodes

 Right.

-Well that's why you're asking about them.
+Well, that's why you're asking about them.

-Something connected with you with what we were talking about.
+I know from last time talking with you, something connected with you with what we were talking about.

 It did.